Winston Churchill High School (Maryland): Performing arts

 Many theater productions are put on regularly, including a night of one act plays.
 The One Acts Festival is student-produced, directed, and funded by the drama club.
 Churchill also has a choir program.
 Showstoppers is a mixed-gender show choir group, while Jazz Ambassadors is a mixed-gender choir.
 Both groups regularly compete within Montgomery County, regionally, and nationally.
 Churchill also hosts an annual show choir competition.

 Churchill's choral music groups are Voice of a Generation (VOAG), Jazz Ambassadors, and Showstoppers.

 Voice of a Generation is a non-audition group for students who like to sing and learn about the study of music.
 Students learn to sight-read, read music, and improve their performance skills.

 Jazz Ambassadors is a coed ensemble selected through auditions, focusing on developing vocal technique.
 Most songs are challenging jazz music, but this is often stretched to arrangements of different kinds of music like pop or classical.

 Showstoppers is an honors show choir group of students selected through auditions who previously held choir positions at Churchill.
 This group features musically challenging music.
 Most music is popular, but any musical style, including sacred and secular works, is rehearsed and performed.

 In 2007, Churchill's fall production of Singin' in the Rain was nominated for six Cappies High School Theater Awards, winning Best Orchestra (for the third consecutive year), Best Cameo Actor, and Best Cameo Actress.
 Only one other school received more awards.

 In 2009, Churchill's fall production of Rent: School Edition was nominated for four Cappies High School Theater Awards: Best Male Vocalist, Best Female Vocalist, Best Orchestra, and Best Song.
 Churchill won awards for Best Female Vocalist as well as Best Orchestra.

 Many students form bands, typically of a rock variety, and the school occasionally facilitates this by sponsoring a battle of the bands or band performance.
 The school has sponsored day-long concerts on school grounds; the Merritthon, a fundraising event for Leukemia research, occurred annually from 2002 to 2004.

 In 2009, the instrumental music program won four awards at the Windy City Classic, including Best Symphonic Band, Best Orchestra, Best Classical Soloist, and Best Overall Program.
 The jazz band received second place in that category.
 All three groups received a gold rating.

 Publications

 Churchill produces three publications, all of which have won awards: its newspaper, The Churchill Observer; its yearbook, Finest Hours; and its literary magazine, Erehwon.

 Athletics

+Legacy Cup

+Winston Churchill High School Athletics compete with local high schools Walter Johnson High School, Walt Whitman High School, Thomas S. Wootton High School, and Bethesda-Chevy Chase High School in an annual athletics tournament for the Legacy Cup which started in the 2024-25 School year where the school with the most varsity sports wins would claim the cup for the following year.
+Winston Churchill High School won the first Legacy Cup.